willemt/dogebox/protocol/one-folder-protocol.rst

     | The fields specific to the action are determined by the value of   |
     | the "action_type" field.
 The action fields are below.              |
     +--------------------------------------------------------------------+

+Each peer's action log is independent of other peer's action logs.

 Below is a listing of all the action types: